Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Henry III's daughter Margaret married Alexander III, king of the Scots, at York Minster.
 Both bride and groom were under the age of eleven at the time of the wedding.
 The festivities were huge as many members of the English and Scottish courts attended the wedding.

-Alexander III of Scotland attacked the Viking army led by King Haakon IV of Norway and took the islands of the Hebrides.
+At the Battle of Largs Alexander III of Scotland attacked the Viking army led by King Haakon IV of Norway and took the islands of the Hebrides.
 Haakon died on Orkney.

 Haco of Norway and his troops landed at the mouth of the Clyde after taking a battering from storms.
 Three days of fighting resulted in a victory for Alexander III.
 Escaping to Orkney, Haco died (from injuries ?).